Traffic Engineering Study for the Intersection of S. 51st Street and W. Drexel Avenue

 - The results of an evaluation of the four identified alternatives based on their ability to reduce delay and queueing, minimize impacts to adjacent land, and minimize construction costs.

-A public informational meeting and comment period was held to allow the public to review and provide comment on the study alternatives and the results of an evaluation of the alternatives.
+A public informational meeting and comment period were held to allow the public to review and provide comment on the study alternatives and the results of an evaluation of the alternatives.
 The meeting was in an open house format with boards presenting information on the S. 51st Street and W. Drexel Avenue intersection, the identified alternative intersection improvements, and the results of an evaluation of the alternatives.
 A record of the public information meeting and comment period and the comments received are documented in the final report.